Robust Image Stitching with Optimal Plane: Methodology

 With the introduction of a frozen backbone, we are able to extract invariant feature representations from the input images.
 However, the optimal usage of these invariant features remains an open research question.
 The most straightforward approach is to directly add or concatenate the features.
 However, such methods often lead to convergence between the learnable and invariant features, resulting in redundant feature representations.
 Similarly, dynamic feature fusion strategies may cause the fusion mechanism to become overly dependent on the training dataset, thereby limiting the model’s generalization ability in cross-domain scenarios.

 To address these challenges, we propose to shift the fusion process to the correlation level.
-After computing the global correlation using CCL \cite{9605632}, the resulting volumes($Corr_{train}$,$Corr_{frozen}\in \mathbb{R}^{2\times \frac{H}{16}\times \frac{W}{16}}$) effectively capture the dense spatial correspondences between the reference and target images.
+After computing the global correlation using CCL~\cite{9605632}, the resulting volumes ($Corr_{train}$,$Corr_{frozen}\in \mathbb{R}^{2\times \frac{H}{16}\times \frac{W}{16}}$) effectively capture the dense spatial correspondences between the reference and target images.
 The specific formula is as follows:

 Subsequently, by performing aggregation at the level of the global correlation map, we can circumvent the aforementioned issues and achieve more effective integration of invariant features and learnable features.
 However, how to fuse these features in a manner that simultaneously enhances the robustness of the learnable backbone and preserves the representational stability of the frozen backbone remains a problem to be solved.
-Inspired by the Variational Autoencoder (VAE) framework \cite{kingma2013auto}, we employ a \textbf{random} sigma value ($\sigma\in \mathbb{R}^{2\times 1\times 1}$) within the range $[0,1]$ during training to fuse the features, analogous to the roles of variance and mean in VAEs.
+Inspired by the Variational Autoencoder (VAE) framework \cite{kingma2013auto}, we employ a \textbf{random} $\sigma$ value ($\sigma\in \mathbb{R}^{2\times 1\times 1}$) within the range $[0,1]$ during training to fuse the features, analogous to the roles of variance and mean in VAEs.
+This process can be written as:

 The introduction of random $\sigma$ extends the model’s capacity to represent global correlation maps of varying strengths, rather than being restricted to the optimal correlation patterns present in the training data.
-This process can be written as:

 To fully exploit the prior knowledge encoded in the frozen backbone, we employ a ternary search strategy during inference to adaptively adjust $\sigma$ within the range of $[-1,2]$.
-Doubling the search outwards is equivalent to performing a complementary operation of residual relevance.
-These approachs significantly enhances the model’s cross-domain stitching performance, as demonstrated in Table~\ref{tab4} and the supplementary material.
+Doubling the search outward is equivalent to performing a complementary operation of residual relevance.

-Finally, the $Corr_{fusion}$ is fed into a subsequent global regression network to predict the four-point offsets.
-The global homography matrix $H$ is then obtained using the method described in \cite{cai2025fast}.
+Finally, the $Corr_{fusion}$ is fed into a subsequent global regression network to predict the four-point offsets and further converted into the matrix representation~\cite{cai2025fast}.
+It simultaneously integrates universal content understanding from the frozen branch and fine-grained discrimination from the trainable branch, thus ensuring robust cross-scene stitching capability.